Watch farm biosecurity videos

 What is biosecurity?

-'Biosecurity' is protecting the economy, environment and people's health from pests and diseases.
+Biosecurity is about protecting Australia’s people, animals, plants, and environment from pests and diseases.
 It includes trying to prevent new pests and diseases from arriving, and helping to control outbreaks when they do occur.
 While robust response arrangements are in place to combat outbreaks, preventing pest, disease and weed incursions in the first place, remains a national priority.

-How can I protect my animals and plants from pests and diseases?
+How you can protect your animals and plants from pests and diseases

 Research into peri-urban farming